 There are also several seasonal events, the most notable being; The Giant Easter Egg Hunt (sub-tropical gardens), Halloween (sub-tropical gardens) and the Bonfire Night with magnificent fireworks (Village car park), Vikings and other events in peak season (Children’s Farm).

-There are also the well known tourist attractions of the Sub-Tropical Gardens (open all year) and the Swannery (open during the spring/summer seasons) and the Great Tithe Barn Children’s Farm (open Easter-end of summer).
+There are also the well known tourist attractions of the Sub-Tropical Gardens (open all year).

 Look out also for various events in the Strangways Village Hall and St. Nicholas Church – see home page for details.